LordArshen/aws-saa-c03/README.md

 - **Identity federation and MFA**
     - Use Facebook, Twitter, Google etc. to access AWS resources

+## IAM AUDIT tools:
+- IAM credentials report(account): list and status of your accounts can be Download
+- IAM access advisor report(user): check services permissions revise your policies
+-
 ## IAM Access Keys

 - Long-term credentials